Drain Service in Toronto by Mister Plumber

-Call our fully-licensed, bonded and insured Toronto plumbers at 416 939 1530 The only Reliable and Trustworthy option.
+Call our fully-licensed, insured and experienced Toronto plumbers at 416 939 1530 – The only reliable and trustworthy option.

-All houses in Toronto built prior to 1985 have vitrified clay underground drain pipes.
-In some areas, houses have two drain systems – sanitary and storm – while most have only the one sanitary system.
+All houses in Toronto built before 1985 have vitrified clay underground drain pipes.
+In some areas, homes have two drain systems – sanitary and storm – while most have only the one sanitary system.

 All plumbing fixtures in a house that transport waste – human and other – are connected to the sanitary sewage system.
-Sanitary sewage should be properly treated at treatment plants since it contains numerous impurities and bacteria.
-The standard size of the sanitary sewage pipe is 4 inches and in most cases this pipe is installed under concrete floor in the basement.
-Within a house, these sanitary sewage pipes are considered drain pipes, while those outside the house (but still connected) are classified as sewer pipes.
+Sanitary sewage should be appropriately treated at treatment plants since it contains many impurities and bacteria.
+The standard size of the sanitary sewage pipe is 4 inches, and in most cases, this pipe is installed under the concrete floor in the basement.
+Within a house, these sanitary sewage pipes are considered drain pipes, while those outside the home (but still connected) are classified as sewer pipes.

+It is essential to check all the underground drain pipes that are part of your house’s sanitary sewage system with a camera or a scope.
 Mister Plumber offers full underground drain camera inspection, with DVD recording option available.
-If your house has outdoor clay sewer pipes, it is highly recommended to install two clean-outs outside: one clean-out should be connected to the city line to the city and the other to your house.
-Very often, when there are no clean-outs and there is a major drain issue on the city side, city workers from the Toronto Sewer Department refuse to fix the problem – their excuse is that they do not have access.
+If your home has outdoor clay sewer pipes, it is highly recommended to install two clean-outs outside: one clean-out should be connected to the city line to the city and the other to your house.
+Very often, when there are no clean-outs, and there is a major drain issue on the city side, city workers from the Toronto Sewer Department refuse to fix the problem – their excuse is that they do not have access.
 Call Mister Plumber and talk to our licensed plumbers about installing of drain clean-outs outside of your house.
-Also, in many cases, it is possible to combine installation of two clean-outs with backwater valve that helps prevent basement floods.
-There is a rebate program for Toronto homeowners, so eventual expense could be reduced by almost $1250.
-There are a few types of backwater valves that are approved by City of Toronto for rebate.
+Also, in many cases, it is possible to combine the installation of two clean-outs with backwater valve that helps prevent basement floods.
+There is a rebate program for Toronto homeowners so that final expense could be reduced by almost $1250.
+There are a few types of backwater valves that are approved by the City of Toronto for rebate.
 Our plumbers can determine what type is best according to the drain pipe slope

-- sewage backup in shower after toilet flushing
+5. sewage backup in the shower after toilet flushing

 Do not hesitate to call Mister Plumber and talk about your drain concerns, especially if they constitute an emergency.

-Mister Plumber is a Toronto plumbing contractor with an outstanding reputation, offering a wide range of plumbing & drain services (main drain snake, camera inspection, partial and full replacement of underground building drain and sewer, no-digging pipe repair, installation of both outside and inside backwater valves, building trap removal and clean-out installation, floor drain repair, renovating drains with ” no slope” or wrong slope, code violation detecting, inspection of newly installed underground drain and much more).
+Mister Plumber is a Toronto plumbing contractor with over 15 years experience and an outstanding reputation.
+We offer a wide range of plumbing & drain services like camera inspections, replacement of underground building drains and sewers, no-digging pipe repair, installation of both outsides and inside backwater valves, building trap removal and clean-out installation, floor drain repair, renovating drains with ” no slope” or wrong slope, and MORE.
+We happily serve Toronto, Mississauga, Scarborough, North York, Etobicoke, Oakville, Brampton and the GTA.